 Here are some stories bound to send a chill down your spine: an ex VP manager of a certain retail company started working for the competition but stayed in the group text for a very long time and kept receiving crucial unauthorized information.
 Or employees in the HR department of a big company didn’t add new employees to the group text until they would “pass their test”, meaning that the communication tool becomes a private “club” and not everyone is welcome.

-There are many more example of the WhatsApp group text issue, starting with wrong contact names and ending with actual damages to the organization.
+There are many more examples of the WhatsApp group text issue, starting with wrong contact names and ending with actual damages to the organization.

 3. Data Security